crestonbunch/cylon/README.md

 ## Usage

 Using Cylon is very simple.
-Simply create a new complier for your user agent, then compile the robots.txt file.
+Simply create a new compiler for your user agent, then compile the robots.txt file.

 ```rust